Description

 - Cotadutide: Dual GCG/GLP-1 agonist, investigational, Phase 2

-- Retatrutide: Triple GLP-1/GIP/GCG agonist, investigational, Phase 3, 24.2% weight loss potential
+- Retatrutide: Triple GLP-1/GIP/GCG agonist, investigational, Phase 3, 24.2% weight loss possible

 Molecular Structure and Dual Mechanism of Action